KaarisMoiLeCrane/France-IOI-Solutions/README_EN.md

 ## License

-This project is under the MIT license - see the [LICENSE](LICENSE) file for more details.
+This project is under the Apache 2.0 license - see the [LICENSE](LICENSE) file for more details.